Yoshiki (musician)

+In 2023, Yoshiki was selected as the first Japanese artist to be honored with a hand and footprint ceremony at the Grauman's Chinese Theatre in Hollywood in nearly 100 years.
+In 2024, Variety selected Yoshiki as the International Achievement in Music honoree.
+Time named Yoshiki one of the most influential people of 2025 in their Time 100 list.

 Life and career

-1965–1982: Early years and Dynamite/Noise
+1965–1982: early years and Dynamite/Noise

-Yoshiki was born on November 20, 1965 in Tateyama, Chiba Prefecture, as the elder of two brothers in a musically oriented family.
+Yoshiki was born on November 20, 1965, in Tateyama, Chiba Prefecture, as the elder of two brothers in a musically oriented family.
 His father was a tap dancer and jazz pianist, his mother played the shamisen, while his aunt played the koto.
 He began taking piano lessons and music theory at age four.
 He then became interested in classical works by Ludwig van Beethoven and Franz Schubert.
 In elementary school, he played the trumpet in the brass band, and around age ten started composing songs for piano.
 This period was a decisive point in his life.
 He was 10 years old when his father committed suicide; he found relief in rock music.
 After discovering the music of American hard rock band Kiss, he started learning to play drums and guitar.
-Yoshiki was also influenced by works from Led Zeppelin, Iron Maiden, Sex Pistols, David Bowie, Queen, The Beatles, Charged GBH and Pyotr Ilyich Tchaikovsky.
-Soon with his childhood friend Toshi formed a band called Dynamite in 1977.
+Yoshiki was also influenced by works from Led Zeppelin, Iron Maiden, Sex Pistols, David Bowie, Queen, the Beatles, Charged GBH and Pyotr Ilyich Tchaikovsky.
+Yoshiki formed the band Dynamite with his childhood friend Toshi in 1977.
 Dynamite changed its name to Noise a year later.